WobblyMusicStand/k8s-patch-script/README.md

 ## k8s-master.bash / k8s-certs-only.bash
-The k8s-master.bash script should be employed as an LCA targeting the k8s-master VM.
+The k8s-master.bash script should be employed as an LCA targeting the k8s-master VM. k8s-certs-only.bash should be configured in the same manner.

 This LCA should be configured as follows:
 ||Value|